Simplifying the Type $A$ Argyres-Douglas Landscape: Argyres--Douglas theories of type A

 \subsection{Irregular Hitchin systems and notation}

 The theories that we consider in this paper are realised by compactification of 6d $\mathcal N=(2,0)$ theories of type $A_{N-1}$ on the sphere ($\mathbb{CP}^1$) with two marked points carrying co-dimension two defects \cite{Gukov:2006jk,Gaiotto:2009hg,Xie:2012hs}.
-The corresponding Hitchin system is the space of Higgs bundles on $\mathbb{CP}^1$ with a regular singularity at one marked point and a specified irregular singularity at the other.
-The regular singularity is characterised by the presence of a simple pole for the Higgs field with residue lying in a nilpotent co-adjoint orbit of $\mathfrak{sl}_N$.
+The corresponding Hitchin system is the space of Higgs bundles on $\mathbb{CP}^1$ with a regular singularity at one marked point and a specified irregular singularity at the other.\footnote{Setups with more than one irregular singularity typically give rise to theories consisting of a non-conformal gauging of non-Lagrangian conformal Argyres--Douglas theories.
+For the analysis of such theories arising from a Hitchin system with multiple irregular singularities in the $A_1$ case, see \cite{Bonelli:2011aa}; for higher rank cases see \cite{Nanopoulos:2010zb}.} The regular singularity is characterised by the presence of a simple pole for the Higgs field with residue lying in a nilpotent co-adjoint orbit of $\mathfrak{sl}_N$.
 The nilpotent orbit can be identified with an integer partition $[Y]$ of $N$.
 The general strategy of characterising these theories in terms of the corresponding Hitchin system, and in particular in terms of the choice of regular and irregular singularity, has been pursued extensively by Xie and collaborators starting with \cite{Xie:2012hs}.

-Following \cite{Witten:2007td,Xie:2012hs} and many others in the mathematics literature, we adopt a local description of the Higgs field behaviour near the irregular singularity which involves potentially fractional powers of the local coordinate (\emph{i.e.}, passing to a ramified cover), but in exchange the coefficient matrices of the singular terms lie in a Cartan subalgebra so can in fact be simultaneously diagonalised.
+Following \cite{witten2008gauge,Xie:2012hs} and many others in the mathematics literature, we adopt a local description of the Higgs field behaviour near the irregular singularity which involves potentially fractional powers of the local coordinate (\emph{i.e.}, passing to a ramified cover), but in exchange the coefficient matrices of the singular terms lie in a Cartan subalgebra so can in fact be simultaneously diagonalised.
 This requires the presence of a branch cut across which there is a compensating gauge transformation.
 The characterisation of irregular singularities using only the local behaviour of the Higgs field omits some details of the structure of the underlying Higgs bundle.
 A more careful treatment can be given in the setting of \emph{ramifiedly good filtered Higgs bundles} as in \cite{Fredrickson:2017yka,Fredrickson:2017jcf}.
 Fortunately, it seems that this level of detail is not required for the purpose of characterising SCFTs; the restriction to the simpler data of the Higgs field singularity is in line with the approach taken in the pioneering series of works by Xie and collaborators.

 For $y$ a local coordinate centred at the irregular singularity, a general local expression for the Higgs field is then taken to have the form

 where $N\geqslant n\in\mathbb Z_{>0}$ and $-n<k\in\mathbb Z$ with $k$ and $n$ coprime.\footnote{The restriction to coprime $k$ and $n$ is not really restrictive, as the non-coprime case turns out to be equivalent to a specialisation of the coprime case.
 A possible exception would be in a case where the automorphism $\sigma$ in \eqref{eq:auto} has an order which is greater than (but a multiple of) $n$; we exclude this possibility here, as appears to have been done in previous work on the topic.} When $n>1$, the Higgs field is not single-valued as written; the singular terms in the expansion \eqref{eq:Higgsexpori} pick up $n$-th root of unity phases around the irregular singularity,